Ymkznn/Nuino-button/README.md

 # Usage
 Clone all the documents to local.
 This document is built using Python Flask.
 You can deploy the code to any supported platform, such as Vercel.
+If you're using Vercel to build the website, you only need to deploy the entire document to Vercel.

 generate.py can help you update index.html.